TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 You can now mount the FiPy module to the provided Expansion Board.

-The USB connector on the expansion board must be on the same side as the reset button on the FiPy module. (see picture below)
+The USB connector on the expansion board must be on the same side as the reset button on the FiPy module (see picture below).

 You should also check that all the PINs on the FiPy are matching the open connectors on the expansion board (i.e. that it is aligned correctly) before you push the FiPy module into the expansion board.